ApoloXO/Uncertainty-Finance/README.md

 # Uncertainty-Finance
-Created on Dec 15 2021
+Options prices and their delta and vega risks - Stochastic VS Uncertainty views Created on Dec 15 2021

-Author: C. Alexander Grajales
+Author: Carlos A. Grajales
-Professor @ University of Antioquia, CO
+Professor at University of Antioquia, Medellín, Colombia
 <alexander.grajales@udea.edu.co>

-European options: uncertainty and stochastic views on prices and risks.
 * See working paper:
 Uncertainty and stochastic theories on European options valuation and their delta and vega risks